jjekea/chtportfolio/README.md

 Each page repeats its own header/nav/footer markup (no build tooling), so editing site-wide nav text means updating it in all four `.html` files.

-This site was designed and constructed using Claude Code.

 ## Design